-It’s funny that the most time-consuming part of this simple DIY project is feeding the elastic through the casing.
+This is a super easy DIY project, perfect for beginners.
+The funny thing is that the most time-consuming part of this sewing project is feeding the elastic through the casing.

 Or maybe you can turn some old sheets into crib sheets to save money.

 Either way, why settle for the crib sheets they have in stores when you can have something better?

 This tutorial will show how easy it is to make your own.

 How much fabric do you need for a crib sheet?

 Standard size for a crib mattress is 51 5/8 inches long by 27 1/4 inches wide by 5 1/2 inches thick.
 In addition, the mattress should not be thicker than 6 inches.

 So, 2 yards of 44” wide fabric will be just enough to make one that fits the standard size crib mattress.